Dorsal Bunions (Hallux Rigidus, Hallux Limitus)

 The goal of any treatment is to slow the progression of the problem and relieve joint pain.
 The treatments listed below combined together can help to alter the mechanical stress at the big toe joint:

-- Shoe selection: Proper selection in shoes can be critical for preventing further damage to the joint and relieving pain.
-Selecting shoes with stiff soles such as a hiking shoe is essential and an effective non-surgical treatment.
+- Shoe Selection: Proper selection in shoes can be critical for preventing further damage to the joint and relieving pain.
+Selecting shoes with stiff, rocker bottom soles is an effective non-surgical treatment.

 - Custom Orthotics: Custom orthotics can be very effective when combined with good supportive shoes.
 Over-the-counter support can be tried, but may be less effective than custom orthotics.

 - Arthritis treatments: Non-steroidal anti-inflammatory medication can be considered, but should be taken under medical guidance when used long-term due to side effects.
+Steroid may be injected into the joint, however the effects are usually temporary.
 Use of dietary supplements such as: glucosamine sulfate, chondroitin sulfate, and/or MSM (methylsulfonylmethane) may also be worth considering.

 Is there a way to tell if my problem is progressing?